sjanagam-axway/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_endpoints.md

     * **Basepath**: The path relative to the host where the API service is deployed.
 3. Click **Save**.

-> If you want to add an endpoint using the Amplify Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.
+> If you want to add an endpoint to an API service using the Amplify Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.

 ### Errors and debugging